nodiscc/xsrv/README.md

 ## Installation

 A **controller** machine will be used for deployment and remote administration.
-The controller can be any laptop/desktop PC, dedicated server, VM or container where python and bash are available.
+The controller can be any laptop/desktop PC, dedicated server, VM or container where a SSH client, python and bash are available.
 On the controller:

 ```bash